Residential Standby Generators for EMP

 The excellent EMP power line transient suppressors by Transtector have gotten very expensive in recent years.
 Most Transtector transient suppressors are now more than a thousand dollars each.
 SOLA makes good transient protectors for half the price of the Transtector units.
 The SOLA model STV 100K-10S is an excellent unit made for the 120/240-volt systems that are the most common for U.S. residential use.
 It costs around $570.
 This model will also work on residential systems in many other countries.
 It will have to be wired in by an electrician.

 Ideally, in addition to the power line input side of the transfer switch, there should also be one on the load side (the output going to your house).
-This one is less important that the power line side transient suppressor.
-I've been looking for a good place for readers of this page to buy the SOLA or Transtector units, but for now, you will either have to look around on the web, or ask your electrician if he is able to purchase it.
+This one is less important that the power line side transient suppressor, but it is necessary unless you intend to implement PLAN B. I've been looking for a good place for readers of this page to buy the SOLA or Transtector units, but for now, you will either have to look around on the web, or ask your electrician if he is able to purchase it.
+(The distributor that I have purchased these items through in the past was uncooperative about listing their items on this web site.)